odpi/egeria/open-metadata-resources/open-metadata-deployment/compose/tutorials/README.md

  which contains an initialization script 'getnotebooks.sh'.
 You can either run directly from a git clone, or download the files individually
  - Ensure docker is installed & configured.
 See https://docs.docker.com/install/
- - docker-compose -f ./egeria-tutorial.yaml up
+ - To start the environment `docker-compose -f ./egeria-tutorial.yaml up`
  - you will notice all the components starting.
 As the notebook server starts it will also load the latest notebooks we have available directly from git.
  - go to http://localhost:18888 to interact with the Jupyter Notebook
- - In the notebook use the regular port numbers above
- - docker-compose -f ./egeria-tutorial.yaml down
+ - To stop the environment : `docker-compose -f ./egeria-tutorial.yaml down`

- ### Debugging, workarounds, or using the services outside the notebook
-  - Note that in order to avoid typical port clashes, when referring to any of the components outside docker/notebook add 10000 to the internal port number, and use localhost for hostname.
-The exception is egeria where the servers are at localhost:18080 , localhost:18081, localhost:18082
+ - To refresh the images (recommended to pick up latest code) : `docker-compose -f ./egeria-tutorial.yaml pull`

+ ### Using the environment to extend notebooks or develop new ones

   - If you are using a notebook written to assume 'localhost:8080' or similar, replace with the following fragment.
 This will use the correct defaults for the environment (k8s or compose), or localhost if these are not yet. : corePlatformURL     = os.environ.get('corePlatformURL','http://localhost:8080') dataLakePlatformURL = os.environ.get('dataLakePlatformURL','http://localhost:8081')